-In preparation for his return trip to Sumba, Petr went looking for the best children’s nature books he could find in the capital city, Jakarta.
-He filled his backpack and brought back more than 50 books!
+Petr went looking for the best children’s nature books he could find in the capital city, Jakarta.
+Cramming his backpack, Petr brought more than 50 books back to Sumba.

-Motivated by the very positive reaction of the children and community, Petr discovered the educational model of ‘eco-literacy’ and developed a way he could promote environmental education to more communities across Indonesia.
-Together with a couple of likeminded friends he established a non-profit organisation in January 2014, in his home country, the Czech Republic.
+Motivated by the positive reaction of the children and community in Sumba, Petr dreamed up a way he could promote environmental education across Indonesia.
+Together with a couple of like-minded friends in 2014, he established Green-Books.org, a non-profit organisation dedicated to promoting eco-education.

 MEET THE TEAM

-We are a small but passionate team promoting eco-literacy to children across Indonesia
+We are a small but passionate team promoting eco-education to children across Indonesia

 “While learning about different cultures around the world I noticed that happier people are not those who are surrounded by material, but those who are closely connected with nature, who accept the fact that humans are not the superior species that should seek to monopolize the planet.
 I tried to study this phenomenon, to find out what nature provides us and gradually became interested in environmentalism.
 Finally, I set my heart upon dedicating efforts and time to promote the love of nature and a sustainable way of life.”